Explore the Elegance of Nelson’s Historic Heritage at Melrose House

 Current Management

-You can enjoy various features and services at Melrose House, including:
+Visitors can enjoy a range of features and services at this historic site, including:

-• On-Site Café: Offering delicious refreshments that complement your visit.
+• On-Site Café: Offering refreshments to enhance your experience.

-• Event Opportunities: Rent the space for special occasions while supporting preservation efforts.
+• Event Opportunities: Available for rent for special occasions, supporting preservation efforts.

 Community Involvement